The Limmud Chavruta Project

 Chavruta books for sale:

 Limmud Chavruta books are excellent educational resources and great for studying at home with family and friends.
-You can buy copies of previous Limmud Chavruta books for only £10 per book.
+You can buy copies of previous Limmud Chavruta books for only £5 per book or 5 books for £20.

 To purchase Limmud Chavruta books or for more information, please email the Limmud Office or call +44 (0)20 3115 1620 during office hours.